jwon114/postcode_checker/README.md

 * No guarantees about the format of the input given.
 * Whitelists will need to be changed from time to time.

+## Assumptions

+* Postcode input only contains alphanumeric characters.
+* Whitespace between characters are disregarded and postcodes with the same characters and order are considered the same.
+For example, SE1 7QD and SE17QD are the same postcode.

 ## Getting Started

 Download the project and navigate to the project root.

 Execute database setup to create database and seed the postcode whitelist with two postcodes: SH24 1AA and SH24 1AB.

 ```